STATEN ISLAND ALUMNAE CHAPTER

 SIAC has also developed the Teresa A. Gallishaw Undergraduate Mentoring program for Black and Latino women attending the College of Staten Island in memory of our beloved chapter member.
 We have also continued to serve the community by volunteering monthly at the soup kitchen and pantry at Trinity Lutheran Evangelical Church and have donated turkeys and other food supplies to Project Hospitality.
 We also kicked off in 2017 our first annual diaper drive to benefit various organizations and families across Staten Island.
 Project Hospitality was our inaugural organization for the diaper drive.
 We have also started an economic development program were we have supported small and minority-owned businesses on Staten Island through our annual Small Business Crawl during the busy Thanksgiving shopping weekend and have also introduced and facilitated the dfree financial freedom workshop series.

-Following in our Founders footsteps and guided by our Sorority’s national initiatives, SIAC remains committed to supporting our local community and looks forward to another 20 years and more of making a positive impact within the Staten Island community through relevant programs, service, and collaboration with a spirit of sisterhood.
+Following in our Founders footsteps and guided by our Sorority’s national initiatives, SIAC remains committed to supporting our local community and making a positive impact within the Staten Island community through relevant programs, service, and collaboration with a spirit of sisterhood.